dustinpfister/blog_posts/_posts/js-array-sort.md

 ```

 ## 2 - Using Array sort to make a sort method like the lodash sortBy method

+In lodash there is the sortBy method that works a little differently from the native javaScropt array sort prototype method.
+When using that method I pass the array as an argument rather than using a prototype method, which is more in line with functional programing.In addition I then pass a function as the second argument when it comes to defining some custom logic for how to go about sorting the array just, just like with array sort, but I just return a number value from zero upwards rather than a number value that is a delta value for an array index value.
+Also the lodash sortBy returns a new array, and does not mutate the array in place.

+In many respects I like the lodash sortBy method more so than the native array sort prototype method.
+However if you do not want to add lodash to the stack of a project, it is not to hard to create that kind of functionality, if that is all you care about.

+In this section I will be going over a vanilla js sort method that works like the lodash sortby method, it uses the array sort prototype method, but does so on a cloned copy of the array, and also allows for me to define my sort methods in a similar way my creating an abstraction of sorts for that.

 ### 2.1 - The sort method